 - Scheduling chaos: Work is assigned, but status is unclear (and people forget when tasks are due).

 - Accountability vacuum: Apart from the project manager and leads, no one is sure who is working on what.

 The tools we use in our digital workplaces can help solve a lot of these problems.
 They don’t just simplify processes and save us the work of manual activities — they can also strengthen collaboration and overall team engagement.

 Let’s take a look at some of the biggest problems that big projects often run into — and how you can use digital tools to address them.

 Any Gantt chart should quickly tell you what the most important activities in a project are, based on where they fall in the schedule and what comes after.
 But a Gantt chart is only useful to the person running the project, the one who’s coordinating all the work.

 A frequent complaint among project team members is confusion over task priorities, and who is responsible for doing what.
 This can really become an issue when a department has multiple initiatives going on at the same time.
 A team member can go heads-down on a task that is lower priority to the project, while a higher-priority item slips.

 Communicating what activities are critical to executing a project is one of the most important responsibilities of the project manager.
 But in today’s world of competing priorities, it’s also easy for people to lose track.
 It’s not so much “in one ear, out the other” as it is “out of sight, out of mind.”

 That’s why it’s important to use tools that provide built-in mechanisms for flagging priority that don’t rely on explicit personal communication.

-For example, in Communifire 6.0, you can create tasks and assign each task a priority.
+For example, in our previous product launch, we added the ability to create tasks and assign each task a priority.
 Assigning a priority to a specific activity lets everyone know what the most important elements of the project are.
 It’s another way of representing the hierarchy of project activities to the wider team.